f03n1x/f03n1x.github.io/index.md

 # Work Experience

+**Just an added note about my work experience, I've worked and still work with people in different timezones.
+Redemption's Guild included people with PST/PDT timezone.
+FabCom includes peoplew with EST/EDT timezone.
+Both of which are more than 14 hours difference from my own, so I'm definitely fine changing my sleep schedule to match that for any job!**

 ### **Lead Developer for Caravanguard - 2+ Years of Experience**

 C# Programming | Multiplayer | Photon Fusion  | Gameplay | UI Programming | Tools